JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/extract_cams_data/extract_cams_data.rst

 .. note::

-   You need to accept the licence to use CAMS products `here <https://ads.atmosphere.copernicus.eu/datasets/cams-global-reanalysis-eac4?tab=download#manage-licences>`_.
+   You need to accept the licence to extract and use CAMS products `here <https://ads.atmosphere.copernicus.eu/datasets/cams-global-reanalysis-eac4?tab=download#manage-licences>`_.

 Configure
 --------------------------------------------